RGarrido03/TravelMate/README.md

 | #000000 | Black           | Important text, headers' text                |
 | #FFFFFF | White           | Misc                                         |

 This app features dark mode, with automatic theme switching.
-However, dark mode's design is quite questionable, so it needs to be improved.
+However, dark mode's design is quite questionable, so it needs to be improved (~~spoiler: it will never be improved~~).

+You may see some differences between iOS and Android (with iOS being the pretty boy).
+Even though we're using the same components on both OSes, some components are rendered differently on each OS, such as blur views.
+It's not our fault, blame React Native.

 ## 💻 Development
-This is a React Native app created with Expo.
+This is a React Native app created with [Expo](https://docs.expo.dev) - a framework on top of React that renders native components.
 Instead of using JavaScript (Expo's default programming language), this project uses [TypeScript](https://www.typescriptlang.org/) for type checking and more.

 Before making any code changes after cloning the repo, be sure to have installed the Current version of Node.js. **Run `npm install` after cloning the repository, in order to install the project dependencies**.

 Depending on the operating system, the initial steps to run the app are different:
 - iOS: Install the [Expo Go app](https://apps.apple.com/app/apple-store/id982107779).
-- Android: Install the [development build](https://expo.dev/accounts/rgarrido03/projects/travelmate/builds) of this app.
+- Android: Install the [development build](https://github.com/RGarrido03/TravelMate/blob/main/eas-builds/android-dev-build.apk) of this app.
 More details on the [Why a development build on Android?](#-why-a-development-build-on-android) section.

 By default, `npm run start` opens an interactive Expo server, where you can open the project in Expo Go (Android & iOS).
 However, more options are available, and can be synthesized like this: